 Jos has been working with dogs since 2010, she is passionate about dog behaviour and training and her enthusiasm shines through.
-Jos has been a part of the Bondi Behaviourist team for the past year, learning about different training methods and graduating from Hanrob International Dog Academy, completing her Certificate IV in Companion Animal Services.
+Jos has been a part of the Bondi Behaviourist team since early 2016, learning about different training methods and graduating from Hanrob International Dog Academy, completing her Certificate IV in Companion Animal Services.

-Looking after our puppy trainng, helping owners integrate their new family members into their homes and lives.
+Running puppy schools and looking after our in home training for puppies and juveniles.
+Helping owners integrate their new family members into their homes and lives.
 Working towards building happy and healthy relationships that will last a lifetime.

 As a skilled trainer, Jos understands that there are many different ways to work with a dog, in order to achieve common goals.
 She is able to problem solve for clients in order to resolve their issues and gain a positive outcome for both the owner and the dog.

 Being a loving dog owner herself, she understands how much a new puppy means to a family and brings this care and affection into her training methods.

 As a nurse/midwife she has spent most of her life looking after the health of people but her passion has always been animals, whether wild or domestic.
 She has been surrounded by animals her whole life, if not dogs, she looked after lambs, rabbits, horses, birds or any other creature she had the chance to work with and care for.

 After training as a Physiotherapist, she moved to Canada to train in physical therapy for horses.
 This experience further enhanced her desire to work with animals, helping them both physically and mentally to be the happiest and healthiest they could be.
 She is currently completing her animal psychology to work towards achieving this goal with all the dogs she cares for.